-Goal Oriented Action Planning (GOAP) \cite{Orkin2003}, instead, focuses on online action planning.
-This technique is used for non-player-characters (NPC) in video-games \cite{Orkin2006}.
+Goal-Oriented Action Planning (GOAP) \cite{Orkin2003}, instead, focuses on online action planning.
+This technique is used for non-player-characters (NPC) in video games \cite{Orkin2006}.
 Goals in GOAP do not contain predetermined plans.
 Instead, GOAP considers atomic behaviors which contain preconditions and effects.
 The general behavior of an agent can then be specified through very simple Finite State Machines (FSMs) because the transition logic is separated from the states themselves.
 GOAP generates a plan at run-time by searching in the space of available actions for a sequence that will bring the agent from the starting state to the goal state.
-However, GOAP requires hand-designed heuristics that are scenario specific, and is computationally expensive for long term tasks.
+However, GOAP requires hand-designed heuristics that are scenario-specific and it is computationally expensive for long-term tasks.

-Hierarchical task Planning in the Now (HPN) \cite{Kaelbling2011} is an alternate plan and execution algorithm where a plan is generated backwards starting from the desired goal, using A*.
+Hierarchical task Planning in the Now (HPN) \cite{Kaelbling2011} is an alternate plan and execution algorithm where a plan is generated backward starting from the desired goal, using A*.
 HPN recursively executes actions and re-plans.
 To cope with the stochasticity of the real world, HPN has been extended to belief HPN (BHPN) \cite{PackKaelbling2013}.
-A follow up work \cite{Levihn2013} focused on the reduction of the computational burden implementing \textit{selective re-planning} to repair to local poor-choices or exploit new opportunities without the need to re-compute the whole plan which is very costly since the search process is exponential in the length of the plan.
+A follow-up work \cite{Levihn2013} focused on the reduction of the computational burden by implementing \textit{selective re-planning} to repair local poor choices or exploit new opportunities without the need to re-compute the whole plan which is very costly since the search process is exponential in the length of the plan.